afyqeyzar/ruby-basics/README.md

 ### substring.rb: return a hash of words that match in the dictionary
 eg: <br /> substrings("below", dictionary) <br /> => {"below"=>1, "low"=>1}

+### stockpicker.rb: returns the best days to maximize profits given an array of prices